-Is Botox Deadly?
-5 Things You Need to Know About Botox Safety
+23 Mar Is Botulinum toxin Deadly?
+5 Things You Need to Know About Botulinum toxin Safety

-Over the last few days I’ve received a number of enquiries regarding the safety of Botox/Botulinum toxin in response to the unfortunate news of a young female patient that passed away in an licensed medical clinic in Singapore, presumably after a Botox injection – Police Probing Case After Woman Dies Following Botox Treatment in Clinic.
+Over the last few days I’ve received a number of enquiries regarding the safety of Botulinum toxin/Botulinum toxin in response to the unfortunate news of a young female patient that passed away in an licensed medical clinic in Singapore, presumably after a Botulinum toxin injection – Police Probing Case After Woman Dies Following Botulinum toxin Treatment in Clinic.
 The actual medical or aesthetic procedure that she underwent and the events that transpired still remain unknown as the details have not been released.
-However, news outlets in Singapore have reported that this young lady underwent Botox injections prior to her death.
+However, news outlets in Singapore have reported that this young lady underwent Botulinum toxin injections prior to her death.

 Update October 2022: